davla/prime-services/README.md

 Gradle would have been a valid alternative, but I became quite confident with it recently, and I really wanted to use something different.

+## Development process

+Since this is a solo project, I find it nonsense to use pull requests.
+However, I'm still using git. :grin: This means that features are still developed in their own branch, which are then merged into main by what I find most appropriate based on the situation (merge commit, squash commit or fast-forward).

 ## Project structure
 The project comprises three different areas:
 - the main domain logic (prime numbers computation)